-- Tingling or burning (paresthesias) in your fingertips, toes and lips
+- Tingling or burning (paresthesia) in your fingertips, toes and lips

-- Muscle aches or cramps affecting your legs, feet, abdomen or face
+- Muscle aches or cramps in your legs, feet, abdomen or face

 - Twitching or spasms of your muscles, particularly around your mouth, but also in your hands, arms and throat